Erwin-t-Hoen/Open-Authentication-Module/README.md

 1. Download the zip file from Github
 2. Extract the zip
 3. Import the module (.mpk) into you application as a new module
-4. From the theme directory copy all the files to your theme directory
+4. From the resources/Oauth directory copy all the files to your theme directory
 5. Connect the page and microflow from the #Implementation folder to your navigation Assign the permissions to the userrole(s)
 6. Import the Community Commons module from the app store if not already part of your project
 7. Import the Model Reflection module from the app store  if not already part of your project